 The FY-4 satellites series are China's second-generation geostationary meteorological satellites with improved capabilities for weather and environmental monitoring.
-FY-4B, the second satellite in the FY-4 series was launched in June 2021, following FY-4A which was launched in December 2016.
-The GIIRS onboard FY-4 is an infrared Fourier transform spectrometer based on a Michelson interferometer, also the first space-borne interferometer in geostationary orbit, primarily aiming to measure the three-dimensional atmospheric structure of temperature and water vapor for the numerical weather forecast.
-FY-4B/GIIRS is located at an altitude of 35,786 km above the equator at 123.5°E after launch and was relocated to 133°E after April 11, 2022.
-The observation domain of FY-4B/GIIRS is mostly over East Asia, with a focus on China, as shown in Fig. 1(a).
-Maps of surface pressure and temperature, which show large range of variability in the observation domain, are presented in Fig. A1 in the Appendix.
-FY-4B/GIIRS makes routine observations of the full region every 2 hours and 12 times per day (starting at 0, 2, 4, ..., 22h UTC, respectively).
-Note that the starting hours have been changed to 1, 3, 5, ..., 23h UTC after September 06, 2022.
+FY-4B, the second satellite in the FY-4 series, was launched in June 2021, following FY-4A, which was launched in December 2016.
+The GIIRS on board FY-4 is an infrared Fourier transform spectrometer based on a Michelson interferometer, also the first space-borne interferometer in geostationary orbit, primarily aiming to measure the three-dimensional atmospheric structure of temperature and water vapor for the numerical weather forecast.
+FY-4B/GIIRS is located at an altitude of 35 786 km above the Equator at 123.5° E after launch and was relocated to 133° E after 11 April 2022.
+The observation domain of FY-4B/GIIRS is mostly over eastern Asia, with a focus on China, as shown in Fig. 1a.
+Maps of surface pressure and temperature, which show large range of variability in the observation domain, are presented in Fig. A1 in Appendix A. FY-4B/GIIRS makes routine observations of the full region every 2 h and 12 times per day (starting at 00:00, 02:00, 04:00,..., 22:00 UTC, respectively).
+Note that the starting hours have been changed to 01:00, 03:00, 05:00,..., 23:00 UTC after 6 September 2022.
 Each full region observation comprises 12 horizontal scans, and each scan sequence consists of 27 fields-of-regards (FORs) plus one deep space (DS) and one internal calibration target (ICT) measurement.
 The DS and ICT measurements are used as two known radiation sources to radiometrically calibrate the Earth-observing spectra.
-One full region coverage takes about 1.5 hours, and in the following 0.5 hours of each 2-hour observing cycle, the sounder is operated in the external calibration mode for instrument performance validation.
-The layout of the 2-dimension infrared plane array detector for each FOR is shown in Fig. 1(b).
+One full region coverage takes about 1.5 h, and in the following 0.5 h of each 2 h observing cycle, the sounder is operated in the external calibration mode for instrument performance validation.
+The layout of the 2-dimensional infrared plane array detector for each FOR is shown in Fig. 1b.
 The detector has 16×8 pixels with a sparse arrangement.
 A pixel spans 120 μm and the field of view (FOV) is 336 μrad.
 The spatial sampling on the Earth's surface is about 12 km at Nadir.
-The observed Earth's upwelling infrared radiation covers two spectra regions: long-wave IR band from 680 to 1130 cm-1 and mid-wave IR band from 1650 to 2250 cm-1 with a spectral resolution of 0.625 cm-1.
-With low instrument noise and a high spectral resolution and range similar to current LEO IR sounders, GIIRS is in principle capable of measuring trace gases, including CO, and providing full daynight diurnal cycle observations.
-Fig. 1(c) shows an example of GIIRS spectra for the CO retrieval window from 2143 to 2181.25 cm-1, and the Jacobian for CO and the interference gas H2O to demonstrate their contribution to the absorption features in the original spectra.
+The observed Earth's upwelling infrared radiation covers two spectra regions: longwave IR band from 680 to 1130 cm-1 and mid-wave IR band from 1650 to $2250 \,\mathrm{cm}^{-1}$ with a spectral resolution of $0.625 \,\mathrm{cm}^{-1}$.
+With low instrument noise and a high spectral resolution and range similar to current LEO IR sounders, GI-IRS is in principle capable of measuring trace gases, including CO, and providing full day-night diurnal cycle observations.
+Figure 1c shows an example of GIIRS spectra for the CO retrieval window from 2143 to 2181.25 cm^{-1} , and the Jacobian for CO and the interference gas H2O to demonstrate their contribution to the absorption features in the original spectra.
 In this micro-window, the absorption features from CO and the primary interference gas H2O are mostly separated and can be distinguished.
-Examples of Jacobian as a function of pressure and absorption strength are shown in the supplementary Fig. S1.
+Examples of Jacobian as a function of pressure and absorption strength are shown in Fig. S1 in the Supplement.
 The changing Jacobian values demonstrate the vertical sensitivity of the CO absorption lines at different pressure levels, which peak at the surface layer in the daytime and around mid-troposphere in the nighttime.

-110 2.2 Assessment of GIIRS pre-launch instrument noise
+2.2 Assessment of GIIRS pre-launch instrument noise